-The internal audit undertook an advisory Funding Assurance audit.
-Their testing identified a number of areas of non-compliance with the Funding Rules which could result in a funding error, and as a result 4 uncategorised actions were agreed with management.
+The internal audit undertook an advisory ESFA Mock Funding Assurance audit.
+Their testing identified a number of areas where the Group could not demonstrate that they were complying with the Apprenticeship Funding Rules for main providers, to the extent that errors were identified which could result in a funding clawback by the ESFA should the Group be the subject of a funding assurance review.
 An action plan has been developed to improve those controls identified.
-It was also noted that procedures and procedures in relation to apprenticeship provision and demonstrating compliance with the Funding Rules had been reviewed and improved by the College since the previous review.
+It was also noted that procedures and policies in relation to apprenticeship provision and demonstrating compliance with the Funding Rules had been reviewed and improved by the College since the previous review, with reasonable assurance reported by internal audit during 2022/23 in their ESFA Mock Funding Assurance and HE Data Follow Up.
+The Office for Students are satisfied that no further action is required.